1031 Exchange Made Simple

 And To Save on Taxes

-Many of you have probably heard about the IRS Section 1031 commonly known as “1031 Exchange” which allows to defer capital gain tax when selling a property used for business or investment purposes and purchase a “like-kind” property.
-Here are the four things you need to know if you are contemplating a 1031 exchange.
+Many of you have probably heard about the IRS Section 1031 commonly known as “1031 Exchange” which allows to defer capital gain tax when selling a property used for business or investment purposes and reinvest the proceeds of the sale in a “like-kind” replacement property.
+Here are 5 things you need to know if you are contemplating a 1031 exchange.

 The Net Price